International Convention Centre, Nepal

 The International Convention Centre, formerly known as the Birendra International Convention Centre (BICC), was a major conference venue and parliamentary building in Nepal.
 Located in New Baneshwor, Kathmandu, it housed the Federal Parliament of Nepal.
 The complex blended Nepalese and modern architecture to create a luxuriously decorated solid structure with multifunctional modern facilities.
 Built under gratis by China, the BICC was formally inaugurated in 1993.
 On 9 September 2025, the building was among multiple other government buildings and political offices burned down during the Gen Z protests.

+As of 1 August 2026, it still remains closed.